rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

 ### Matching Ranges of Values with ..=

-The `..=` syntax allows us to match to an inclusive range of values.
+The `..=` syntax allows us to match to an inclusive range of значения.
 In the following code, when a pattern matches any of the values within the given range, that arm will execute: